Agent Brief: Build OpenClaw Fitness Report Connectors for Garmin, WHOOP, Speediance, and More

 - Public source:

-https://cronometer.com/exports/integrations - Recommended public-reproducible approach: CSV export or scheduled file drop, not a live render-time API dependency
+https://cronometer.com/exports/integrations - Recommended implementation approach: CSV export or scheduled file drop, not a live render-time API dependency

 - Minimum fields: date, calories, protein, carbs, fat, fiber, and any micronutrients you want in recovery analysis